pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --generated-members
 """""""""""""""""""
-*List of members which are set dynamically and missed by pylint inference system, and so shouldn't trigger E1101 when accessed.
+*List of members which are set dynamically and missed by Pylint inference system, and so shouldn't trigger E1101 when accessed.
 Python regular expressions are accepted.*

 **Default:**  ``()``